Kotlin/kotlinx.serialization/README.md

 ### Gradle

-You have to add the serialization plugin as the other [compiler plugins](https://kotlinlang.org/docs/reference/compiler-plugins.html):
+You have to add the serialization plugin as the other [compiler plugins](https://kotlinlang.org/docs/reference/compiler-plugins.html) and apply it:

 ```gradle
 buildscript {